yguitton/training-material/topics/epigenetics/tutorials/methylation-seq/tutorial.md

 >    >    - *"Delimited by"*: `Tab`
 >    {: .comment}
 >
 > 4. To save compute time we prepared the converted files for you.
-Import the following files:
+Import the following files.
+Create a collection list and label it `all_coverage_files`.
+Strip the file extension from the name.
+For example, rename from `NB1_CpG.meth_ucsc.bedGraph`to `NB1_CpG`.
 >
 >    ```
 >    https://zenodo.org/records/557099/files/NB1_CpG.meth_ucsc.bedGraph